The 21 Best Motorhome Routes in the UK for an Amazing Adventure!

 Highlights & Where to Stay

-Lulworth Cove and Durdle Door
+Lulworth Cove & Durdle Door

-Lulworth Cove is an almost perfect circle and considered one of the best examples in Europe of marine erosion.
+Lulworth Cove is an almost perfect circle and is considered one of the best examples in Europe of marine erosion.

-Whatever the reason for Lulworth Cove, it really is a beautiful spot and perfect for kayaking and stand up paddling.
+Whatever the reason for Lulworth Cove, it really is a beautiful spot and perfect for kayaking and stand-up paddling.
 Stop at the Boat Shed Cafe for a relaxed lunch before hitting the pebble beach.

 There are many fantastic coastal walks in Dorset, with the walk from Lulworth Cove to Durdle Door being one of the best, and taking around 45 minutes.